 In case you enjoy the intricate, the next page contains an illustration, from a different textbook, that tries to summarize everything we have discussed (and more) about the early universe in a single "timeline" drawing, with "now" at the top, and the Planck time at the bottom.
-This isn't for vou to memorize or even study, since it contains far more information than I think you need to understand.
+This isn't for you to memorize or even study, since it contains far more information than I think you need to understand.
 However it is a good test of whether you are completely lost in this part of the course.
 If not, this diagram should make perfect sense to you, except for the details which you can ignore.

-This diagram summarizes the eras of the universe.
-The names of the eras and their ending times are indicated on the left, and the state of matter during each era and the events marking the end of each era are indicated on the right.
+times are indicated on the left, and the state of matter during each era and the events marking the end of each era are indicated on the right.